cthoyt/cthoyt.github.io/_posts/2026/2026-09-15-semantic-farm-base4nfdi-abstract.md

 We posted the original abstract to Zenodo such that it can be cited by
 <https://doi.org/10.5281/zenodo.21686485>.
 The following abstract
-below has minor embellishments (and many added links for context).
+below has minor embellishments (and many added links for context) and an extra section.

 ## Abstract